NicholasSynovic/nicholassynovic.github.io/content/summaries/svms-a-practical-consequence-of-learning-theory.md

-Scholkopf (as part of the larger *Support vector machine* collection of essays in the July/ August edition of the 1998 IEEE Intelligent Systems magazine) \[1\] discusses the underlying theory that powers Support Vector Machine (SVM) algorithms and argues that these algortihms are useful and performant.
-His essay contains sections on *Learning pattern recognition from examples*, *Hyperplanes*, *Feature spaces and kernels*, *SVMs*, and *Current developments and open issues* which indicates an essay that will wholistically look at SVMs, rather than a particualr facet of them.
+Scholkopf (as part of the larger *Support vector machine* collection of essays in the July/ August edition of the 1998 IEEE Intelligent Systems magazine) \[1\] discusses the underlying theory that powers Support Vector Machine (SVM) algorithms and argues that these algorithms are useful and performant.
+His essay contains sections on *Learning pattern recognition from examples*, *Hyperplanes*, *Feature spaces and kernels*, *SVMs*, and *Current developments and open issues* which indicates an essay that will holistically look at SVMs, rather than a particular facet of them.

 ### Category